 After the triumph of Bernstein’s Candide in November, conductor Jordan de Souza joins forces again with director Barrie Kosky for his second new production this season at the Komische Oper,...MORE

 MRM is delighted to announce the General Management of conductor Jordan de Souza.
 30 year-old Canadian conductor Jordan de Souza is currently Erster Kapellmeister of the Komische Oper, Berlin.
 Following...MORE

-• Komische Oper, Berlin – New Productions Pelléas et Mélisande, Candide, La Bohème, Frühlingsstürme and The Rake’s Progress
+- Komische Oper, Berlin – Pelléas et Mélisande, Candide, La Bohème, Frühlingsstürme

-Born in Toronto, Jordan studied conducting at McGill University, Montreal, and made his conducting debut aged 20 with Bach’s St John Passion.
-After graduating, he joined the McGill faculty from 2011 to 2015 and went on to conduct several important choral works including the St. Matthew Passion, Christmas Oratorio, Mass in B-Minor, and the Requiems of Verdi, Mozart, and Fauré.
-During this time, he was also Conductor in Residence of Tapestry Opera in Toronto, conducting the world premieres of three full-length operas.
+Born in Toronto, Jordan studied conducting at McGill University, Montreal and made his conducting debut aged 20 with Bach St John Passion.
+On graduating, he joined the McGill faculty from 2011 – 2015 and went on to conduct several important choral works including Bach St Matthew Passion, Christmas Oratorio and Mass in B minor, and the Verdi, Mozart, and Fauré Requiem.
+During this time he was also Conductor in Residence of Tapestry Opera in Toronto, conducting the world premiere of three full-length operas.